ga4gh/refget/docs/specification.md

 This object would validate against the JSON Schema above.
 The object is a series of arrays with matching length (`3`), with the corresponding entries collated such that the first element of each array corresponds to the first element of each other array.
-For the rationale why this structure was chosen instead of an array of annotated sequences, see *Footnote F1* Implementations `MUST` provide at least the structure specified in this schema.
+For the rationale why this structure was chosen instead of an array of annotated sequences, see [*Footnote F1*](#f1-why-use-an-array-oriented-structure-instead-of-a-sequence-oriented-structure).
+Implementations `MUST` provide at least the structure specified in this schema.
 Implementations `MAY` choose to extend this schema by adding additional attributes.
 This schema extends vanilla JSON Schema in two ways; first, it provides the `collated` qualifier.
-For further details about the rationale behind collated attributes, see *Footnote F2*.
+For further details about the rationale behind collated attributes, see [*Footnote F2*](#f2-collated-attributes).
 Second, it specifies the `inherent` qualifier.
-For further details about the rationale and examples of non-inherent attributes, see *Footnote F3*.
+For further details about the rationale and examples of non-inherent attributes, see [*Footnote F3*](#f3-details-of-inherent-and-non-inherent-attributes).
-Finally, another detail that may be unintuitive at first is that the `sequences` attribute is optional; for an explanation of why, see *Footnote F4*.
+Finally, another detail that may be unintuitive at first is that the `sequences` attribute is optional; for an explanation of why, see [*Footnote F4*](#f4-sequence-collections-without-sequences).

 ##### Filter non-inherent attributes